We restore flowering sides

 C3.4 Diverting pressure of game from Tephroseris longifolia ssp. moravica:

-– enclosures for the protection of the endemic moravian Tephroseris were placed in the number of 70-90 at the locations of Vršatské bradlá and Omšenská Baba.
-Wild herbivores, whose numbers are enormously high today, would have a very negative effect on both populations without them.
+– protective enclosures for the endemic Moravian fleawort were placed in numbers of 70–90 at the Vršatec Cliffs and Omšenská Baba sites.
+Browsing by game, whose populations are currently extremely high, would otherwise have a very negative impact on both populations.

 C.4 Propagation of target species on project sites

-– in Slovakia, the first planting areas of Teproseris longifolia subsp. moravica were established at locations in the Vršatské bradlá and Omšenská baba ÚEUs,
+– in Slovakia, sowing plots of Tephroseris longifolia subsp. moravica were established at the SAC sites Vršatec Cliffs and Omšenská Baba,

-– in Hungary, an external expert was contracted for the sowing of the target species Linum dolomiticum, Vincetoxicum pannonicum, Crambe tataria and Ferula sadleriana until 2026.
-The first research report was submitted in December 2023 and the first sowing of plants is expected in 2024.
+– in Hungary, an external expert was contracted until 2026 for the sowing of Linum dolomiticum, Vincetoxicum pannonicum, Crambe tataria, and Ferula sadleriana.
+The first research report was submitted in December 2023.

 C.5 Restoration of stepping stone habitats for target insects species

-– for the possible implementation of this action, many suitable locations were identified during the first years of the project by the project team as well as by experts during the preparation of the study (A.2).
-Due to the low budget of this event, we are choosing locations with the highest conservation values for the realization of this activity,
+– for this action, many suitable locations were identified during the first years of the project by the project team and experts while preparing study A.2.
+Given the limited budget for this action, we are gradually selecting sites with the highest conservation value,

 A. Preparatory actions, elaboration of management plans and/or of action plans